-Future planning for the plant must address the continually increasing knowledge and anticipated regulations related to health effects.
-The review and update of the City's Long Term Water Utility Plan includes a study of the Buffalo Pound Water Treatment Plant.
-Areas of the study include:
+Future planning for the plant must address new and anticipated regulations related to health effects.
+The review and update of the City's Long Term Water Utility Plan includes a Study of the Buffalo Pound Water Treatment Plant.
+Results of the Study include: